 Hello!
-I’m Ben Przybocki, an incoming PhD student in computer science at CMU.
+I’m Ben Przybocki, a first-year PhD student in computer science at CMU.
 My primary research interests are in automated reasoning and formal methods.
 I’m especially interested in using SAT and SMT solvers for computer-assisted mathematical discovery.
 I am supported by an NSF Graduate Research Fellowship.

 I previously completed an MPhil in Advanced Computer Science at Cambridge, which was funded by a Churchill Scholarship.
 My master’s thesis, advised by Tobias Grosser, was on decision procedures for arithmetic problems, including implementations in the Lean proof assistant.
 Before that, I received a BS in mathematics from Stanford.
 My bachelor’s thesis, advised by Clark Barrett, studied theoretical aspects of SMT solving, namely theory combination and word equations.
 Earlier in my undergrad, I researched combinatorics.